mkasberg/jplayer-flat-audio-theme/README.md

 A simple jPlayer theme for playing a single audio file.

+View a live preview (of this repository itself) at [https://mkasberg.github.io/jplayer-flat-audio-theme](https://mkasberg.github.io/jplayer-flat-audio-theme).

 ## Quick Start

 1. Install jPlayer on your site.
 This theme is audio-only, so you can follow the